moorepants/eme134/content/pages/lab-05.rst

 1. Create a function defined in an m-file that evaluates the right hand side of the ODEs, i.e. evaluates the state derivatives.
 See `Defining the State Derivative Function`_ for an explanation.
-2. Create one function defined in an m-file that calculates the two requested
+2. Create one function defined in an m-file that calculates the control input.
-   inputs: no control and with control.
    See `Time Varying Inputs`_ for an explanation.
 3. Create a function defined in an m-file that calculates the requested outputs.
 See `Outputs Other Than the States`_  and `Outputs Involving State Derivatives`_ for an explanation.